sawdahoque234/simple-MCQ-App/README.md

 window.onload = start;

 ```
-- Then using forEach function i display all mca
+- Then using forEach function i display all mcq
 ```html
 //here mcq comes from element.js file
 // load mcq get value from mcqdata